Applying the $\chi^2$ Regularization Parameter Estimator by Downsampling Through Relations with The Singular Value Expansion: Background Material

+When $W = \Cb^{-1}$ the noise in $\bo b$ is whitened and \eqref{MDP}-\eqref{upre} apply with $\zeta^2=1$.
+We assume from here on that $L$ is diagonal and invertible, and only consider \eqref{regform} in the remaining discussion concerning the numerical implementation.
+We note that we do still need to assess whether this left and right preconditioning of the original system matrix $A$, by $W^{1/2}$ on the left or $L^{-1}$ on the right, resp., has an impact on the square integrability of the modified kernel and will discuss this in section~\ref{mod kernel}.

-Practically, it is useful to truncate the expansion for $\bo{ {x}}_{\text{Reg}}(\lambda)$ at the numerical rank of the matrix $A$, dependent on the machine precision, effectively removing from \eqref{regsoln} terms dependent on the smallest singular values, those which are most noise contaminated numerically and thus contributing little meaningful to the solution. \begin{definition}[Numerical Rank] We define the numerical rank with respect to a given precision $\epsilon$ to be $p=\{ \max{i} : \sigma_i > \epsilon\}$. \end{definition} Because of the ordering of the singular values, and defining $q(\lambda,\sigma_i)=0$, $i>p$ \eqref{regsoln} is replaced by
+Practically, it is useful to truncate the expansion for $\bo{ {x}}_{\text{Reg}}(\lambda)$ at the numerical rank of the matrix $A$, dependent on the machine precision, effectively removing from \eqref{regsoln} terms dependent on the smallest singular values, those which are not resolved due to the numerical precision of the software environment.
+This is equivalent to taking the filter factors $q(\lambda, \sigma_i)=0$ for small $\sigma_i$.
+Typically, these coefficients would be filtered out by the appropriate choice of $\lambda$, but for the purposes of our analysis it is helpful to determine the $i$ for which the coefficient becomes zero with respect to the machine precision, and introduce the concept of numerical rank. \begin{definition}[Numerical Rank] We define the numerical rank with respect to a given precision $\epsilon$ to be $p=\{ \max{i} : \sigma_i > \epsilon\}$. \end{definition} Because of the ordering of the singular values, and defining $q(\lambda,\sigma_i)=0$ for $i>p$ so that the last $n-p$ terms are removed, \eqref{regsoln} is replaced by the truncated solution